 Job Outlook for Loan Officers

-According to the U.S. Bureau of Labor Statistics (BLS), there were 303,200 loan officers in 2014 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), there were 340,600 loan officers in 2018 (www.bls.gov).
 The BLS reported that 83% of these professionals were employed in the credit intermediation and related activities industry.
-Job opportunities for loan officers were expected to increase 8% from 2014-2024.
-This growth rate is as fast as average compared to other employment sectors.
+Job opportunities for loan officers were expected to increase 8% from 2018-2028.
+This growth rate is faster than the average compared to other employment sectors.

 The Mortgage Bankers Association, which offers certification programs for loan processors, says foreclosures and delinquencies spurred by declining housing prices and recessionary conditions are a big challenge for the industry (www.mortgagebankers.org).